FAQs: Life at LMU as an Erasmus+, UK, SEMP or LMUexchange student

 You will need to plan your stay in Munich well before you arrive here.
 What kind of health insurance do I need?
 What language certificates do I have to provide?
 How can I register for courses and examinations?
 Find the answers to your questions here.

-You can also find information on common administrative terms and processes in the ABC Study Guide.
+You can find information on common administrative terms and processes in the ABC Study Guide.

 Before you get here